 There are 2 options for this retreat.

 Food will be vegetarian with vegan, gluten & dairy free options provided.
 On the booking page there is a section to make your preference known.
-Allergies may also be supported depending on your needs so send us an email before booking and we can work out how to support you.
+Allergies may and other special needs diets can often be supported depending on your needs so send us an email before booking and we can work out how to support you.

 What to bring

 All of your bedding, Camp Eureka only provides a mattress.